OfficeDev/O365-CORS-VisualStudio/README.md

 9. Click **Create**.
 10. In Connection tab, make sure that **Publish method** is "Web Deploy".
 Click **Next**.
 11. In Settings tab, **un-check** the **Enable Organizational Authentication** checkbox to disable it.
+ - NOTE: **Check** this option if you are deploying your Azure AD application to a different domain than the one used to build your web application.
+In this sample, we are deploying to the same domain for testing.
 12. Click **Publish**.
 13. Sign in to the [Azure management portal](https://manage.windowsazure.com).
 14. Select the newly created website and click on **Configure** tab.